On the Reconstruction of Geodesic Subspaces of $\mathbb{R}^N$: Topological Reconstruction

 The first map $\phi_1$ is the composition of the simplicial map $\C_\eps(S)\inclusion\C_{2\eps}(X')$ from \lemref{hausdorff} (due to $d_H(S,X')<\eps$) and the simplicial inclusion $\C_{2\eps}(X')\inclusion\C^L_{4\delta\eps}(X')$ from \lemref{cech-intrinsic}.

 Similarly, starting with $\C^L_{4\delta\eps}(X')$ and composing maps from \lemref{cech-intrinsic} and \lemref{hausdorff}, respectively, we get the second simplicial map $\phi_2$.
-The other map $\phi_3$ is also obtained repeating the exact same argument for a different scale.
+The other map $\phi_3$ is also obtained repeating the exact same argument for a different scale as for $\phi_1$.

-We first observe that the choice of simplicial maps in \lemref{cech-intrinsic} and \lemref{hausdorff} makes $(\phi_2\circ\phi_1)$ contiguous to the given natural inclusion $j$ of $\C_{\eps}(S)$ into $\C_{2\delta(4\delta+1)\eps}(S)$.
-We now consider the following diagram:
+We first observe that the choice of simplicial maps in \lemref{cech-intrinsic} and \lemref{hausdorff} makes~$\phi_2\circ\phi_1$ contiguous to the given natural inclusion $j$ of $\C_{\eps}(S)$ into $\C_{2\delta(4\delta+1)\eps}(S)$.
+We now consider the following~diagram:

-to show the diagram commutes, up to homotopy.
-We first explain the horizontal maps in the bottom row of \eqnref{cech-rectangles}.
+To show that the diagram commutes up to homotopy, we first explain the horizontal maps in the bottom row of \eqnref{cech-rectangles}.
 Since $d_H(X,S)<\eps$, we get the first inclusion $X\subseteq S^\eps$.
 The three vertical maps are homotopy equivalences that come from the Nerve Lemma (\lemref{nerve}) for various good open covers as constructed in \lemref{commute}.
 The first vertical map~$h_1$ is obtained for the open cover $\U_1=\{\B(x,\eps)\}_{x\in S}$ of $S^\eps$ by Euclidean balls.
-The other two vertical maps, $h_2$ and $h_3$, are corresponding to the (intrinsic) covers~$\U_2$ and~$\U_3$ of $(X,d_L)$ by the intrinsic balls of radii $2\delta\eps$ and $4\delta(2\delta+1)\eps$ respectively.
-The assumption $4\delta(2\delta+1)\eps<\rho$ implies that they are indeed good (intrinsic) covers of $X$.
+The other two vertical maps,~$h_2$ and $h_3$, are corresponding to the (intrinsic) covers~$\U_2$ and~$\U_3$ of~$(X,d_L)$ by the intrinsic balls of radii $2\delta\eps$ and $4\delta(2\delta+1)\eps$, respectively.
+The assumption~$4\delta(2\delta+1)\eps<\rho$ implies that they are indeed good (intrinsic) covers of $X$.
 Therefore, by \lemref{Cech-equivalence} we get the homotopy equivalences $h_2$ and $h_3$.

-Apply \lemref{commute} to each of the rectangles in \eqnref{cech-rectangles} to show that the diagram is homotopy commutative, and therefore it commutes on homology level.
-The commutativity would then imply that $\phi_1$ induces a surjective homomorphism and $\phi_2$ induces an injective homomorphism on the homology groups, implying $\im(\phi_{2*}\circ\phi_{1*})=\im(\phi_{2*})=H_k(X)$ on the $k$-th homology group.
+Apply \lemref{commute} to each of the rectangles in \eqnref{cech-rectangles} to show that the diagram is homotopy commutative, and therefore it commutes on the homology level.
+The commutativity then implies that $\phi_1$ induces a surjective homomorphism and $\phi_2$ induces an injective homomorphism on the homology groups.
+As a consequence, $\im(\phi_{2*}\circ\phi_{1*})=\im(\phi_{2*})=H_k(X)$ on the $k$-th homology group.
 Also, we note that $\phi_2\circ\phi_1$ is homotopic to the given simplicial inclusion $j$.